 What did you study?

-I decided to follow the herd and try to find my unique path after my bachelor’s degree in 2007 in mechanical engineering, began my career in Tata Consultancy Services, moved onto Atlas Copco while trying to moonlight as a freelance design/analysis consultant before taking it up fulltime for a year, realized that a Master’s degree would not only add more credibility to my profile but also open doors to more rewarding career opportunities, and started applying for universities in the US in 2010.
+I decided to follow the herd and try to find my unique path.
+After my bachelor’s degree in 2007 in mechanical engineering, I began my career in Tata Consultancy Services, moved onto Atlas Copco while trying to moonlight as a freelance design/analysis consultant before taking it up fulltime for a year, and then realized that a Master’s degree would not only add more credibility to my profile but also open doors to more rewarding career opportunities.
+Hence, I started applying for universities in the US in 2010.

 I finished my Master’s degree in Mechanical Engineering from University of California with a focus on fuel cells, batteries and hydrogen production.
 I worked with one of the best professors in the industry and led a great team to build a fuel-cell/battery hybrid motorcycle that carried a chemical hydrogen generator that would produce hydrogen on demand.

 How did you end up in such an offbeat, unconventional and unusual career?
 Tell us about your career path